steven-lm/Genre-Classifier/README.md

 **Approach:**
 To build a model that accurately predicts multiple book genres, we will be training three different models and comparing them.
  - Random Forest Classifier
- - Logistic Regression Classifier (Incorporated with OneVsAll)
+ - Logistic Regression Classifier (Incorporated with OneVsRest)
  - Feedfoward Neural Network

 ## Table of contents